Predictive posteriors under hidden confounding: Method

-We start by establishing the posterior consistency of $(\beta,K)$, so that credible sets shrink to neighborhoods of $w^\star$ meaning that any posterior credible region of fixed nominal level will eventually cover only points arbitrarily close to $w^\star$.
-We recall that on general metric spaces, posterior consistency is equivalent to weak convergence of the posterior distribution to the Dirac measure at the true parameter value $w^\star$ \cite[Proposition 6.2]{ghosal2017fundamentals}.
+Let us start by establishing posterior consistency, so that credible sets shrink to neighborhoods of $w^\star$.
+Recall that, in general metric spaces, posterior consistency is equivalent \cite[Proposition 6.2]{ghosal2017fundamentals} to weak convergence of the posterior distribution to the Dirac measure at $w^\star$, so that the proof of Theorem \ref{thm:consistency} is about demonstrating the latter.
+Denote the true law by $\mathbb{P}=\mathbb{P}_1 \times \ldots \times \mathbb{P}_E$. \begin{thm}[Posterior consistency] Let $\Pi_{n,E}(\cdot \mid D_{n,E})$ be the posterior distribution for $w$.
+Under Assumptions \ref{ass:truth}–\ref{ass:reg},